OptimalLearner/ShareBytes/README.md

     > pip install virtualenv
 * Open command prompt (or terminal) and change the current working directory to location where you want to clone the repository.
 * Then type: git clone [https://github.com/OptimalLearner/ShareBytes.git](https://github.com/OptimalLearner/ShareBytes.git)
 * If the clone was successfully completed then a new sub directory may appear with the same name as the repository.
-Now change the currently directory to the new sub directory.
+Now change the current directory to the new sub directory.
 * Create and activate a virtualenv by using the following commands:
     > virtualenv venv
     > venv/Scripts/activate
 * Install all the dependencies required to run the app:
     > $ pip install -r requirements.txt
-* Create a .env file in the root directory and copy the contents of env.sample file to the newly created .env file.
+* Create a `.env` file in the root directory and copy the contents of `.env.sample` file to the newly created .env file.
 Replace 'YOUR_EMAIL_ADDRESS' to your actual email address and 'YOUR_EMAIL_PASSWORD' to the password of the entered email address.
 This email and password are required for the functionality of reset password.
+* Set up the database using the instruction in the *`db`* directory under this repository.
+* In case you set up MongoDB on your local system, change the MongoDB URI in the code with your MongoDB URI, and if you set up your database on MongoDB Atlas, change the environment variables in the .env file.
 * Now run the app by using the below command:
     > python app.py